 By Stan Popovich

 Budget your money properly and watch your expenses.
-It is important that you spend your money wisely so that your business will stay afloat.
-During these tough economic times, buy only those things that you absolutely need to make your business effective.
-You never know when you will be short on cash so develop a sound budget which will prepare you for the short and long term future of your business.
+It is important that you spend your money wisely so that you will stay afloat.
+During these tough economic times, buy only those things that you absolutely need.
+You never know when you will be short on cash so develop a sound budget which will prepare you for the short and long term future.